ccojocar/sso-operator/README.md

 #### Prerequisites

-The operator requires the [dex](https://github.com/coreos/dex) identity provider and the [cert-manager](https://github.com/jetstack/cert-manager) to be installed into your cluster.
+The operator requires the [dex](https://github.com/coreos/dex) identity provider and the [cert-manager](https://github.com/jetstack/cert-manager) version `v.0.6.0` to be installed into your cluster.
 You can install `dex`using this [helm chart](https://github.com/jenkins-x/dex/tree/master/charts/dex), which pre-configures the `GitHub connector`, and relies on `cert-manager` to issue certificates for dex gRPC API.